CryptozombiesHQ/cryptozombie-lessons/pt/4/battle-02.md

           );

           /**
-          * @dev O construtor Ownable define o `owner` original do contrato como o remetente
+          * @dev The Ownable constructor sets the original `owner` of the contract to the sender
-          * da conta.
+          * account.
           */
           constructor() internal {
             _owner = msg.sender;